irmen/raycaster/Readme.md

 ## Todo

-- draw texture mapped ceiling and floor (something DOS Wolfenstein didn't have)
+- draw texture mapped ceiling and floor (something DOS Wolfenstein didn't have!)
-- fix the rounding errors that result in uneven wall edges and texture jumps
+- use a more efficient way to calculate the ray intersection with a map square
 - use a more efficient ray trace algorithm that 'steps over squares' instead of actually tracing the ray using tiny steps
-- use a more efficient way to calculate the ray intersection with a map square
-- find a use for the Z-buffer :)
 - interpolated texture sampling?
 - simple directional global lighting so not all walls appear the same brightness?
-- add some sprites (objects, monsters)?
+- add some sprites (objects, monsters)?  this will require the Z-buffer as well.

 # World coordinate system